 More severe infections might see your doctor offer an oral antifungal medicine like Lamisil or Sporanox.
-Should these treatment methods not work, your physician might think about a surgical removal of any toenail that is yellow and infected.
+Should these treatment methods not work, your physician might think about surgical removal of any toenail that is yellow and infected.
 That's often done when any patient is no longer able to walk around otherwise function on that toe.
 Typically, the removal of any infected nail lets a new one have a chance to grow in, but that might take as long as a year.

 What Side Effects Do Treatments Have?

-Zetaclear has a number of key natural ingredients, such as clove oil, lavender oil, jojoba oil, and tea tree oil.
+Zetaclear has a lot of key natural ingredients, such as clove oil, lavender oil, jojoba oil, and tea tree oil.
 Each one of these has soothing properties and anti-fungal behaviors.
 Consult your doctor about the specific side effects of particular medications, and then ask him or her which distinct products they would recommend for you.

 Do Nail Gels Work?

 Be mindful of the fact that yellow toenails rarely go away by themselves.
-Nail gels are often effective in treating milder cases.
+Nail gels are often useful in treating milder cases.
 Nonyx Nail Gel and Mycocide NS are two products that are popular.
-Mycocide NS is clinically tested, and is an antimicrobial solution which penetrates a nail, killing any germs that might be causing the infection.
+Mycocide NS is clinically tested and is an antimicrobial solution which penetrates a nail, killing any germs that might be causing the infection.
 Apply this product twice daily for as many as six months to your toenails.

 Nonyx Nail Gel proves to be a popular podiatrist recommendation.
 It's known to first breakdown and then clean up any buildup underneath nails.
 By penetrating the nail plates and lowering pH levels, it promotes a healthier environment in which new nails can grow into.
 Either of these gels is more effective when done in conjunction with regular podiatrist supervision.